 Mr. Vandal earned a Masters of Business Administration in Finance from the École des Hautes Etudes Commerciales Montréal.
 He is the President of Axium Infrastructure US, Inc. and serves on the board of directors for Axium Infrastructure Inc. and on the international advisory board of École des Hautes Études Commerciale Montréal.
-He also serves on the board of directors for the Royal Bank of Canada (RBC) where he is designated as RBC's audit committee's financial expert.
+He also serves on the board of directors for RBC where he is designated as RBC's audit committee's financial expert.
 Mr. Vandal previously served on the audit committee for Veresen Inc. until July 2017 and has over nine years' experience of serving with Hydro-Québec where he also held the position of President and Chief Executive Officer until May 2015.